What is Google Pay-Per-Click Advertising?

 1. Get Measurable Results

 One of the main advantages of using pay-per-click advertising is that all campaign results are tracked and measured.
-I like to think of this tactic as more of a science than an art.
-Once you are able to identify your average cost-per-click and how many of those clicks turn into conversions that enter your sales funnel, you can calculate your cost-per-conversion ratio.
+Think of this tactic as more of a science than an art.
+Once you can identify your average cost-per-click and how many of those clicks turn into conversions that enter your sales funnel, you can calculate your cost-per-conversion ratio.
 Armed with this information, it’s relatively easy to see how much it costs to generate a lead and make the sale.

 2. Show Your Ads to Customers Who Have Already Visited Your Site